mhoban/rainbow_bridge/README.md

 GGGTTCGATTCCGGAGAGGCAGCCTGAGAAACGGCTGGCACATCT
 ```

-Since you want them to be assigned appropriate taxonomy, you've mapped each sequence to an [NCBI taxonomic ID](https://www.ncbi.nlm.nih.gov/taxonomy) (file can be tab- or space-separated).This file will be called `taxid_map`:
+Since you want them to be assigned appropriate taxonomy, you've mapped each sequence to an [NCBI taxonomic ID](https://www.ncbi.nlm.nih.gov/taxonomy) (file can be tab- or space-separated).
+This file will be called `taxid_map`:

 ```
 seq1	9593